rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ## index.js

-Open `index.js` file and add a line to use bootstrap in out project
+In the `app\src` folder, open `index.js` file and add a line to use bootstrap in out project

 ```javascript
 import 'bootstrap/dist/css/bootstrap.css';